 For the success of this project and the safety of the fish, ongoing general maintenance of these pens is necessary.
 Divers clean the pens prior to receiving new batches of fingerling.
 Automatic feeders, pumps, and general equipment have to be maintained and replaced, as needed.
 Tanks are removed for repair and maintenance as required.

 When we have fish in our pens, they must be maintained and monitored daily.
 As a result, we have people we employed to provide that service.
-As needed, chain link tops are replaced on each of the 3 gates.
-Our last chain link replacement was provided by Angler, Tom Miller.
+As needed, chain link tops are replaced on each of the three gates.
+Our last chain link replacement was provided by Angler Tom Miller.
 Canvas tops are attached to the gates to protect the fish and they are replaced as needed.
-It is indeed a celebration when our fish are of size and ready to be released into the wild to grow into adulthood and reproduce.
+It is indeed a celebration when our fish are of size and ready to be released into the wild to grow into adulthood and reproduce!
 SWYC Anglers are proud to be associated with this Marine Life Enhancement Program.
-We have the highest survival rate of all the White Seabass Grow Out Pens.
+With a 92% survival rate, we have one of the highest survival rates of all White Seabass Grow Out Pens!